vnohhf/extinction_coefficient/README.md

 extinction_coeffcient(Band,EBV=EBV,Teff=Teff)
 ~~~

 If Teff is unknown in advance, the observed (BP-RP) color can be entered as a substitute.
-This program will convert BP_RP to Teff by an empirical polynomial relationship.
+This program will convert BP_RP to Teff by an empirical polynomial relationship:
 ~~~python
 Band = ["BP-RP","FUV-g","i'-z'"]
 EBV = [0.1, 0.3, 0.5]